30 Nov

 EVENT: Recruiting & the fight for the brightest minds

-Good employees are the key to corporate success.
-But attracting top specialists is a real challenge today.
-In the ?war for talent? ...
+Good employees are the key to a company's success.
+But recruiting top specialists is a real challenge today.
+In the "war for talent" ...

 6 reasons why updates improve an ERP system